Xyna-Factory/xyna-factory/installation/install/update/release/readme.txt

 mit dem inhalt

 -----------------------------------------------------
--- Copyright 2022 GIP SmartMercial GmbH, Germany
+-- Copyright 2022 Xyna GmbH, Germany
 --
 -- Licensed under the Apache License, Version 2.0 (the "License");
 -- you may not use this file except in compliance with the License.